-The student writes the final dissertation with guidance from the Advisor and the Committee.
+The student writes the final dissertation with guidance from the Advisor and the Committee dissertation before the Committee.
+The oral defense of the dissertation is the final demonstration that the doctoral candidate has mastered the content and research methods of the discipline.